Sciences Naturelles SAT - La biologie

 mycélium

-describing an organism that engages in a symbiotic relationship where both participants benefit from the interaction
+(of an organism) engaging in a symbiotic relationship where both participants benefit from the interaction

 mutualiste